Ford GT: Ford GTX1

 The Ford GTX1 is an aftermarket roadster iteration of the Ford GT introduced by the company at the 2005 SEMA Show.
 The car was built by Mark Gerisch, owner of Genaddi Design Group from Green Bay, Wisconsin with assistance from Ford.
 Kip Ewing, a development engineer who had been involved in the development of the GT and conceived the idea, supervised the project.
 The resulting chassis is ten percent less stiff than the standard GT.

 The design was inspired by the open top GT40 which was conceived in the 1960s.
-The car had a modified engine cover, modified doors (with roof portions removed) and a central removal roof bar.
+The car had a modified engine cover, modified doors (with roof portions removed) and a central removable roof bar.
 Two roof pieces could be installed and removed when the roof bar was installed making the car a T-top, a canvas roof panel would be installed when the roof bar was removed.
 The car had headrests inspired from the Porsche Carrera GT.

 The car received a positive response at the show and customers urged Ford to build this version of the GT but the end of the production of the GT in the forthcoming year meant that it would be expensive to produce another limited variant of the car.
 The GTX1 was offered as a kit by the body shop adding US$38,000 to the price of a standard Ford GT.
 The involvement of Ford in the process meant that the warranty and other obligations on the car were unaltered.

 A total of 100 orders for the GTX1 were received and completed over a two-year planned production period, these including the exact copies of the SEMA show car.
 Other modifications on the GTX1 included race seats, a customized interior, new Wilwood brakes, a hidden rear bumper and a maximum power increase to 700 hp.
 The GTX1 was featured in various automotive publications along with several reviews.

+A specialist Sony Xplod audio system was fitted to the GTX1.

-Second generation (2016–2022)
+Second generation (2017–2022)

 At the 2015 North American International Auto Show and at the unveiling of the 2015 racing video game Forza Motorsport 6, the second-generation Ford GT was shown to the public with plans for production in 2016, after a decade-old hiatus from the first generation.
 The car marked 50 years since the GT40 won the 1966 24 Hours of Le Mans and competed successfully in the 2016 24 Hours of Le Mans to better celebrate the anniversary, winning the LM GTE-Pro class, taking 1st and 3rd in class.